simplworld/simpl-games-api/README.md

 $ ./manage.py create_simpl_user
 ```

-This creates a super user with id 'simpl@simpl.world' and password 'simpl' and ensures test users can be assigned passwords in scripts.
+This creates a super user with email address 'simpl@simpl.world' and password 'simpl' and ensures test users can be assigned passwords in scripts.

 ### Settings setup